-But this selection is plugin salso highly relevant for other, non-specialized hosters.
-Here one should anyway deal more intensively with the topic of WordPress security.
+However, this selection of Plugins is also highly relevant for other, non-specialised hosters.
+Here you should deal more intensively with the topic of WordPress security anyway.

 At the same time, it is important to us to provide a quick decision-making aid.
 In our opinion, this is possible with a representation of ten plugins no longer possible, because in the end all ten plugins need to be evaluated.
 At three plugins with different focus, the decision is easier here.

-Of course there are countless plugins which are great at performing individual functions.
-Our Limit Login Attempts plugin is the best example.
-But also functions, which the plugins only offered in the PRO versions, can be accessed via individual plugins solve.
-The best example is this Plugin for 2-factor authentication.
+Of course, there are countless Plugins, which take over great individual functions, for example, limit the login attempts (Limit Login Attempts).
+But also functions, which the Plugins only offer in the PRO versions, can be solved via individual Plugins .
+Best example is this Plugin for 2-factor authentication.